cloudprivacylabs/lsa/web/content/_index.md

 subtitle: "Semantic interoperability for data capture, processing, and exchange"
 features:
   - title: Cross-domain Interoperability
-    text: Convert data and map concepts between domains.
+    text: Import data, annotate with mappings to another domain, and export it
   - title: Semantic Harmonization
-    text: Ingest data from disparate sources and transform with semantic pipelines.
+    text: Ingest data from disparate sources and transform using semantic pipelines.
   - title: Analytics and AI
     text: Build knowledge graphs, research data sets from heterogeneous data.
 button: